a1an1in/libobject/doc/commit_format.md

-add try catch for concurrent/net.
+add some debug info for Event Tread.

 Description:
-concurrent net has passed tcp server/client test on windows.
+there's some issue on windows for Event Tread, which may not able to receive exit signal at some cases.

 Major Changes:
-1. add resign process when destroy worker.
+1. del event for evsig_release
+2. change vip debug level
-2. add try catch for net
+3. add dbg log for concurrent.